Muhammad-Alsad/Reading-Notes/DataStructureAlgo.md

     - We can use them to represent a tree family or html tree  Or binary search tree

- # Discussion Questions
+ ## Discussion Questions
     -  1. depends on the specific problem's requirements Analyzing these problem's  will help you select the most suitable data structure

     - 2. By sitting a Base case and right condition to stop the inifinte loop!!

 -----------------------------------

- # Things I want to know more about
+ ## Things I want to know more about
     - Algorithms
     - Big O
-    -Trees
+    - Trees
-    -Queues
+    - Queues